fossid-ab/workbench-api-samples/get-project-policy/README.md

 ## Purpose

 The script connects to the Workbench API and fetches detailed policy information for a specified project.
-This is useful for:
+This is useful for retrieving the project license policy to use with the Diff Scanner.
-- Retrieving a project's license policy configuration
-- Backing up policy settings
-- Exporting policy information for reporting or compliance purposes

 ## Setting Up